sclorg/welcome/contribution.md

 Initially, the corresponding `$VERSION` and `$OS` combination must be added to the testing configuration files.
 The `.github/workflows/container-tests.yml` file contains the configuration for container testing, while the `.github/workflows/openshift-tests.yml` file includes the configuration for testing containers in OpenShift 4.

-Testing must be enabled in a separate pull request, which should be merged before the pull request containing the actual version addition is tested.
+Testing must be enabled in a separate Pull Request, which should be merged before the Pull Request containing the actual version addition is tested.

 #### 2) Add Sources